Video Game: Crash Bandicoot 2: Cortex Strikes Back

 Ground Pound: Crash gains a Ground Pound attack in this game, with which he can belly-flop onto unsuspecting enemies or bust open metal-enforced crates that would otherwise seem impenetrable.

 In a game where you do a lot of smashing up crates, you can only get the blue gem featured in the first level by making it to the end while not smashing ANY crates, including checkpoint ones.
 And you're supposed to know this.
+The game gives a subtle hint, however - if you obtain the Clear Gem (by getting all the crates) in the level, then play through it again, you'll notice the end-of-level "crate count" now reads (your current number of crates)/0.
+Make it 0/0 and you get the Blue Gem.

 The secret areas in this game are even moreso, often requiring extreme acrobatic feats and/or Violation of Common Sense to reach.
 One requires you to fall down into a pit the polar bear chasing you recently opened, despite just about every video game ever telling you that pits are bad.
 Another has you jumping on top of a stack of Nitro crates, which you have been taught up to this point to avoid like the plague (although this one is a bit less insane, since they're off the beaten path and are stair steps, and they also don't wiggle and bounce like the others).
 Yet a third has you passing through an innocuous-looking fake wall.
 With bizarre requirements like these, it's no wonder future secret areas were basically relegated to Gem and Skull Routes.